anywhichway/proxy-observe/README.md

 Currently Object.deepObserve does not support event type selectivity.
 All events are monitored.
 There is also no Object.deepUnobserve.

 # Release History

+v0.0.8 2015-12-13 Codacy driven enhancements.
+Consider this a BETA.

 v0.0.6 2015-11-07 Fixed another issue with testing for existence of Proxy object.
 Consider this a BETA.